-It is not just pupils who study PE at

-A level who have access to our own

-fitness suite.
-All pupils will be able to

-access the fitness suite during certain

-times and when booked with the study
+It is not just pupils who study PE at A level who have access to our own fitness suite.
+All pupils will be able to access the fitness suite during certain times and when booked with the study supervisor.

-supervisor.
+The suite features a range of professional equipment for your use.
+You may use the suite in your study periods.

-during lunch and break times.
+Pupils can access the common room during lunch and break times.

 This is a time to relax from your studies and to socialise with your peers and catch up on the day's events.